-The parties acknowledge that each has had the unlimited right and opportunity to raise, discuss, and meet and confer with the other on all matters within the scope of representation and that the agreements reached between the parties are fully set forth herein in writing.
-There are no agreed upon terms, promises, or conditions except as expressly set forth in this Agreement.
+A. The parties acknowledge that each has had the unlimited right and opportunity to raise, discuss, and meet and confer with the other on all matters within the scope of representation and that the agreements reached between the parties are fully set forth herein in writing.
+There are no agreed upon terms, promises, binding practices, or conditions except as expressly set forth in this Agreement.
 Except as otherwise mandated by applicable state or federal law, the employees' entitlement to economic rights and benefits of County employment derive exclusively from the express terms of this Agreement.
-Pursuant to this Article, the County may from time to time provide employees with additional economic benefits and may regulate employee conduct through its Personnel Policies as they currently exist or as the County may revise them from time to time, subject to the County's obligations under Government Code section 3500 et. seq.
+Pursuant to this Article, the County may from time to time provide employees with additional economic benefits and may regulate employee conduct through its Personnel Policies as they currently exist or as the County may revise them from time to time, subject to the County's obligations under Government code 3500 et.
+Seq.

-Solano HSS Association of Professional Employees (SHAPE), Unit #6 MOU - 10/22/22 - 10/25/2025
+Unit #16 MOU 10/22/22-10/25/25